kosha-parekh/conversant_task/README.md

-# conversant_task
+# Task for SRE @ Conversant
-To analyze the given data in text file
+To analyze the given data center data in text file